-- Tier 2 offences (the list below is not exhaustive) - Persistent incidents of all Tier 1 offences with the same teacher - Isolated incidents of low-level rudeness - Inappropriate remarks to other pupils - Questioning the authority of the adult in charge - Going out of bounds - Breaches of specific classroom behaviours e.g. Science, IT, Games and Art - Inappropriate use of physical force when handling a social situation - a) A Tier 2 Sanction will result in the debit of 5 points - b) A Tier 2 sanction will lead to a thirty-minute detention - c) Parents informed via the tutor through an email, phone call or in person - d) Three Tier 2 detentions in half a term will lead to a Restricted Programme. - e) When a pupil is placed on a Restricted Programme the parents are invited to come and meet with the Head of House and tutor - f) Two Restricted Programmes in half a term may lead to suspension.
+Tier 2 offences - (the list below is not exhaustive)

+- Persistent incidents of all Tier 1 offences with the same teacher - Isolated incidents of low-level rudeness - Inappropriate remarks to other pupils - Questioning the authority of the adult in charge - Going out of bounds - Breaches of specific classroom behaviours e.g. Science, IT, Games and Art - Inappropriate use of physical force when handling a social situation - a) A Tier 2 Sanction will result in the debit of 5 points - b) A Tier 2 sanction will lead to a thirty-minute detention - c) Parents informed via the tutor through an email, phone call or in person - d) Three Tier 2 detentions in half a term will lead to a Restricted Programme. - e) When a pupil is placed on a Restricted Programme the parents are informed and invited to come and meet with the Head of House and Tutor